Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Problem Formulation

-Let $N(t)\in\mathbb{N}$ be the number of CAVs inside the control zone at time $t\in\mathbb{R}^{+}$.
-When a vehicle enters the control zone, the coordinator receives its information and assigns a unique identity $i$ to the vehicle.
-We denote the sequence of the vehicles to be entering the merging zone as $\mathcal{N}(t)={1,..., N(t)}$ and refer to this as the merging sequence.
-The sequence $\mathcal{N}(t)$ can be the outcome of an upper-level optimization problem.
-In what follows, we assume that the solution of the upper-level problem for determining the time $t_i^m$ that each CAV enters the merging zone is given, and we will focus on a lower level control problem that will yield for each CAV the optimal control input to achieve the assigned $t_i^m$.
+The queue of CAVs inside the control zone $\mathcal{N}(t)$ can be determined as an outcome of an upper-level vehicle coordination problem as described in \cite{Malikopoulos2019CDC,Mahbub2019ACC}.
+In what follows, we assume that the time $t_i^m$ that each CAV enters the merging zone is determined as the solution of some upper-level coordination problem, and will focus only on a low-level energy optimization problem that will yield the optimal control input $u_i(t)$ for each CAV $i\in\mathcal{N}(t)$ to achieve the assigned merging time $t_i^m$.